RubyAfterAll/spicerack/README.md

 This is a monorepo which contains several gems designed to build and release together.

-To perform release, set the new canonical version in the `SPICERACK_VERSION` file then run the task.
+To perform release, set the new canonical version in the .4.4`SPICERACK_VERSION` file then run the task.

 ```ruby
 echo "0.1.0" > SPICERACK_VERSION